Who Is This Credit Card Best For?

 Limited travel partners

 - Simple and predictable rewards: You won’t earn a lot of miles, but you won’t ever be left guessing about it, either.
-You earn 1.25 miles per $1 spent.
-If you charge $1,000, you’ll earn 1,250 miles, no matter what you purchased.
+You earn 5X miles on hotels and rental cars booked through Capital One Travel, where you'll get our best prices on thousands of trip options.

-- Miles transfer to airline partners: The VentureOne card is one of the few no-annual fee travel cards that lets you transfer miles to partner airline frequent flyer programs.
+- Miles transfer to airline partners: The VentureOne card is one of the few no-annual-fee travel cards that let you transfer miles to partner airline frequent flyer programs.

-- Easy-to-get new cardmember bonus: We also like that the VentureOne card offers a generous bonus for new cardholders, but doesn’t require a ton of spending to get it.
-You just need to charge $1,000 before your card’s three-month anniversary.
-In exchange, you’ll receive 20,000 bonus points, which are worth at least $200 in free travel.
+- Easy-to-get bonus for new cardholders: We also like that the VentureOne card offers a generous welcome bonus, but doesn’t require a ton of spending to get it.
+You just need to charge $500 before your card’s three-month anniversary to get 20,000 bonus miles, which are worth at least $200.

-- Limited travel partners: Capital One’s list of airline transfer partners is also fairly limited—at least for now.
-So even if you’re a frequent flyer, your favorite airline may not be represented.
+- Limited U.S. travel partners: Capital One’s list of domestic airline transfer partners is also severely limited.
 JetBlue is currently the only domestic airline that partners with Capital One.
 That said, Capital One does partner with several large foreign airlines, such as Air France and Emirates.

-If you spend $1,000 within the first three months of having the card (about $334 a month), you’ll earn 20,000 bonus miles.
-That’s worth at least $200 in free travel, which is pretty good for a no annual fee card.
-Many no annual fee credit cards, for example, offer bonuses that are worth just $150.
+If you spend $500 within the first three months of having the card (about $167 a month), you’ll earn 20,000 bonus miles.
+That’s worth $200 in past travel purchases (more on that later) or $204 when transferred to a Capital One domestic airline partner, which is pretty good for a no-annual-fee travel-rewards card.

 That said, it's not the most generous promotion available, so you may wish to shop around.

-However, you can almost certainly do better by looking at other cards that offer better rewards—1.5 points per $1 spent or 2% cash back are common.
+However, if earning travel-related points or miles isn’t your main goal, you can almost certainly do better by looking at other cards that offer better rewards—1.5 points per $1 spent or 2% cash back are common.

-One plus is that you don’t have to rush to redeem your rewards.
+A benefit of owning this card is that you don’t have to rush to redeem your rewards.
 Capital One miles don’t expire as long as your account remains open.
-You will forfeit your rewards, though, if you close your account or leave it dormant, causing Capital One to close it for you.
+You will forfeit your rewards, though, if you or Capital One closes your account.

 Capital One also makes it easy to redeem your rewards.
 If you decide to redeem your rewards for travel, you have two fairly simple options.
 You can purchase travel yourself and then use Capital One’s “Purchase Eraser” tool to “erase” the purchases from your credit card statement.
 Note that you must use Purchase Eraser within 90 days of your purchase.

-You can also redeem Capital One miles for gift cards (0.8 cent per mile) and cash back (0.5 cent per mile).
+You can also redeem Capital One miles for gift cards (0.8 cents per mile) and cash back (0.5 cent per mile).
+Finally, you can use your miles to cover charges at Amazon.com, although redemption values may vary.

 The VentureOne Card’s Excellent Perks